cselab/pi4u/doc/mkdocs/docs/installation.md

 	./display_gen ../inference/TMCMC/curgen_db 4 2 1 2

-VI) COUPLING WITH EXTERNAL SOFTWARE
+# COUPLING WITH EXTERNAL SOFTWARE

    The coupling/ folder includes examples that demonstrate how external software can be called within a fitness function (fitfun) and coupled with any of the engines and tools available in the Pi4U framework.